zyllab/TTMs_try/Report.md

   * there is huge difference between overall l.e and l.e. of predictions for unknown reasons. one possible cause is the last point I mentioned.
   * for more illustrations see the streamlit app.

+### C. Can TTMs **truly** learn chaos?

+For experiment B, there are some drawback:
+* lyapunov exponent should stay relatively stable when changing initial value or computing window (the window of time entries input to the function to compute the lyapunov exponent), which is not verified in the experiment
+*

 ---

 ## 5. Summary